papyri/site-docs/gtypes.md

 _Example PN Link:_ [P.Worp.48](https://papyri.info/hgv/115577)

-For a diagonal slash used in-line.
-For slashes which appear in the left-hand margin, use `*check*`.
+For a diagonal slash used in-line amidst text.
+For slashes which appear in the left margin, use `*check*`.

 ***